hanmaktechltd/aspnetcore-assignment/README.md

 open pgAdmin and create the database above.

-Copy the contents of the queue file and execute on pgAdmin to create the required tables.
+Copy the contents of the queuedb file and execute on pgAdmin to create the required tables.